thisisobate/kyverno-website/src/content/docs/policies/istio/prevent-disabling-injection-pods/prevent-disabling-injection-pods.md

 ---
-title: "Prevent Disabling Istio Sidecar Injection"
+title: 'Prevent Disabling Istio Sidecar Injection'
 category: Istio
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   One way sidecar injection in an Istio service mesh may be accomplished is by defining an annotation at the Pod level.
 Pods not receiving a sidecar cannot participate in the mesh thereby reducing visibility.
 This policy ensures that Pods cannot set the annotation `sidecar.istio.io/inject` to a value of `false`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//istio/prevent-disabling-injection-pods/prevent-disabling-injection-pods.yaml" target="-blank">/istio/prevent-disabling-injection-pods/prevent-disabling-injection-pods.yaml</a>

 ```yaml